-Choose "Wireless"→"Security", you will see the screen of Wireless-Security settings shown as below.
-You can configure security features of the wireless LAN interface by manually setting the network authentication or through WSC (Wireless Security Corporation) method.
+Choose "Wireless"→"Security", you will see the screen of Wireless--Security settings shown as below.
+You can configure security features of the wireless LAN interface by manually setting the network authentication or through QSS (Quick Security Setup) method.

-4.5.2.1 WSC Setup
+4.5.2.1 QSS (WPS) Setup

-This section will guide you to add a new wireless device to an existing network quickly by WSC (Wireless Security Corporation) method.
-Select Enabled option from the Enable WSC drop-down list, the following screen will then appear.
+This section will guide you to add a new wireless device to an existing network quickly by QSS (Quick Security Setup) method.
+It's also called WPS (Wi-Fi Protected Setup) in some cases.